 Additionally, the contents of Journals Vol. I, No. 1 to Vol. XXIV, No. 2. arranged by subject matter can be downloaded in the form of a ROUGH GUIDE compiled by former Society chairman Nick Lynch.

 Some early editions and rarities have become collectors’ items for Lawrence enthusiasts and are regularly traded on eBay.
-Although some editions have sold out, we do have a limited number of back- issues available for purchase by members and non-members.
+Some editions are now quite rare and limited in numbers, but we do still have a complete stock of back – issues available for purchase by members and non-members.

 We welcome contributions to the Newsletter and Journal.
 Please get in touch if you would like to submit an idea for consideration.